Why? Part 1: A Very Good, Perfect World

 "In the beginning, God created the heavens and the earth" - Genesis 1:1 (NLT)

-This familiar Bible passage continues from here with God's creation of light, day, night, atmosphere, land, water, vegetation, stars, sun, moon, and animals.
+This familiar Bible passage continues with God's creation of light, day, night, atmosphere, land, water, vegetation, stars, sun, moon, and animals.

-In God's world of very good things, there was no waste, nor was there a lot of work.
+In a world of very good things, vegetation and the food that came with it was robust and readily available.
 No digging, hoeing, or watering in this camp.
+Hungry?
+Let's take a walk.

 'When the Lord God made the earth and the heavens, neither wild plants nor grains were growing on the earth.
 For the Lord God had not yet sent rain to water the earth, and there were no people to cultivate the soil.
 Instead, springs came up from the ground and watered all the land.' - Genesis 2:4-6 NLT

-• Imagine every plant being watered from undergroundsprings without manmade irrigation.
+- Imagine every plant being watered from underground springs without need for manmade irrigation.

-• Rain did not exist until Genesis 7 when God sent rain to flood the earth due to an excess of sin.
-No rain, then no storms.
-No storms, then no seasons.
-No seasons, then no extreme cold or hot.
+- Rain did not exist until Genesis 7 when God sent rain to flood the earth due to an excess of sin.
+No rain?
+No storms.
+No storms?
+No seasons.
+No seasons?
+No hot or cold.

 ""So the Lord God caused the man to fall into a deep sleep.
 While the man slept, the Lord God took out one of the man’s ribs and closed up the opening.
 22Then the Lord God made a woman from the rib, and he brought her to the man.23“At last!” the man exclaimed.
 “This one is bone from my bone, and flesh from my flesh!
 She will be called ‘woman,’ because she was taken from ‘man.’ ”This explains why a man leaves his father and mother and is joined to his wife, and the two are united into one.
 Now the man and his wife were both naked, but they felt no shame."" - Genesis 2:21-25